Flordon: Amenities

+Governance

+Flordon is part of the electoral ward of Mulbarton & Stoke Holy Cross for local elections and is part of the district of South Norfolk.

+The village's national constituency is South Norfolk which has been represented by the Labour's Ben Goldsborough MP since 2024.

 War memorial

 Flordon's war memorial takes the form of two brass plaques located inside St. Michael's Church.
 The memorial lists the following names for the First World War: